The best shows to see in the West End this Easter Sunday

 The Play That Goes Wrong

 Mischief Theatre Company made their presence known in the West End with The Play That Goes Wrong, winning an Olivier Award for best new comedy.
 When the Cornley Polytechnic Drama Society prepare the final touches for their production of “Murder at Haversham Manor”, will the cast make it to curtain up?
 As the show carries on, see the company navigate falling sets, crumbling walls and disappearing cast members in a comedy play that’s a masterclass in comic timing.
-Make sure your Easter doesn’t go wrong with tickets to The Play That Goes Wrong.
+Make sure your Easter Sunday goes right with tickets to The Play That Goes Wrong.

 The Comedy About a Bank Robbery